Azure-Samples/active-directory-angularjs-singlepageapp-dotnet-webapi/README.md

 The key files containing authentication logic are the following:

-**App.js** - injects the ADAL module dependency, provides the app configuration values used by ADAL for driving protocol interactions with AAD and indicates whihc routes should not be accessed without previous authentication.
+**App.js** - injects the ADAL module dependency, provides the app configuration values used by ADAL for driving protocol interactions with AAD and indicates which routes should not be accessed without previous authentication.

 **index.html** - contains a reference to adal.js